 Run and leap like crazy!

 There are several levels; the first is "Sweet World", which could be a child's best dream: an entire planet made of candy.
 But these are killer sweets: like wobbly jelly and a cute, rapidly-firing dolly mixture!
-The second is musically themed with angry instruments like bongo drums and some that play helpful musical notes.
+The second is musically themed, with angry instruments like bongos and others that play helpful notes.

 Sadly, that is as far as I've managed to get.
-Very disappointing but, that's me and my skilful gaming reactions for ya'!!
-Well, be disappointed no more for I am extremely grateful for a cheat I found.
-This allows me to play on the later levels, and the Meccano-style in Tool World is excellent.
+Very disappointing, but that's me and my terrible gaming reactions for ya'!!
+Well, be disappointed no more, for I am extremely grateful that I found a much-needed cheat.
+This allowed me to play on the later levels - and the Meccano-style used in Tool World is excellent.
 Just carry on reading for more information about this handy cheat!

 Zool is simple; it's all about collecting the items (in Sweet World, that's candy).
 Look at the bottom/left of your screen, which shows how many are required with an arrow pointing you in the right direction to find more.
 Thankfully, losing a life isn't a game-buster, as there are checkpoints from which to continue.
 That’s no easy task.
-Each level features a cruel layout filled with hidden traps and a huge number of enemies.
+Each level features a cruel layout filled with hidden traps and numerous enemies.

 Power-ups are also frequently available to ease your hectic adventure, like Two Zool - your doppelganger.
 Zool even has an energy shield that can be replenished during play, but it can survive only three hits before you're as dead as a dodo.
 I would have liked more to balance it against the number of nasties.

 However, this isn’t just a game that demands lightning-fast reactions; you’ll need to replay it countless times.
-Learning the levels is essential for progression; otherwise, you’ll be caught off guard by unexpected obstacles.
-This inherent replay value makes Zool’s replayability massive by default.
+Learning the levels is essential for progression; otherwise, you’ll be caught off guard by unexpected, dangerous obstacles.
+This inherent replay value makes Zool highly replayable by default.

 It's screenshot time, and this one was taken with my phone when using real hardware...